Long Beach: Carnival cruise ship's disembarkation suspended due to passenger's 'medical matter'

 U.S. Customs and Border Protection and the Long Beach Department of Health and Human Services did not immediately respond to requests for comment.

-Passenger Jenni Griffith Cobb commented on the Facebook post by asking for food service to be resumed, noting: "We're crazy hungry and everything is shut down."
+Jenni Griffith Cobb, a passenger aboard the Panorama, commented on the Facebook post by asking for food service to be resumed, noting: "We're crazy hungry and everything is shut down."

 The cruise director replied that lunch would be available starting at 11:30 a.m.